Congregation Sons of Israel History

 In 2009, the Synagogue celebrated its 100th Anniversary with a series of events.
 There was a Friday Night Service that was highlighted by relatives of the founding members.
 A gala Dinner/Dance was held featuring a talk by Judge Samuel Zoll who grew up and was educated in the shul.
 A Proclamation Day was held with various dignitaries and an “Ode to the Shul” was presented by Irving Sacks.
 Many current and former members attended these events.

-Today, the Synagogue still runs as it had throughout the years with an open-door policy.
-Whether you are a dues paying member or guest, everyone is given the same ‘Kovid’ or honor as our members.
+Today, the Synagogue still runs as it has throughout the years with an open-door policy (with a temporary open “on-line” policy during the height of the COVID pandemic).
+We have added internet capabilities into our shul and since 2020 have broadcasted all of our services on Zoom and periodically on YouTube.
+Starting in 2023, CSI has been collaborating with Chelsea Jewish Lifecare on the Peabody campus to offer services and lifecycle events.
+We are in discussions with CJL to offer exciting programs for residents, CSI congregants, and all throughout the community.
+Whether you are a dues paying member, unaffiliated, or just interested, everyone is given the same ‘Kovid’ or honor as our members.
 This progress is a result of the great effort put forth by hard working committees including our Officers and Directors.

 The men and women named throughout this piece are but only a few of those who helped this Congregation grow to become an important force for religious, education, and social life in this community.
 They gave us a great and strong heritage, which we now hold in our hands.
 However, a heritage is only meaningful if it is nurtured and given strength.
 This is our responsibility, which we will fulfill and perpetuate with the cooperation and help from all our members, the descendants of the people inscribed in our records, and from the descendants of those people whose names are engraved on the Memorial Plaques in our Synagogue.
 With these thoughts, we look to our future with great optimism, enthusiasm, hope and pride.